The Tds Charitable Foundation

 Overview

 The TDS Charitable Foundation was established in July 2014 and is primarily funded by donations from The Dispute Service (TDS), the leading Tenancy Deposit Scheme.
 The Foundation's mission is to raise standards in the private rented sector (PRS) through promoting education about the rights and responsibilities of landlords and tenants, and advancing the use of Alternative Dispute Resolution mechanisms for tenant-landlord disputes.
-With over £750,000 awarded to date and numerous funded projects completed, the Foundation delivers its objectives both through direct initiatives like the Voice of the Tenant survey and My Housing Issue Gateway website, and by awarding grants to organisations working to educate and inform those within the PRS.
+The Foundation delivers its objectives through a combination of direct initiatives, research projects, and strategic partnerships with organisations working to improve access to quality private rented housing, particularly for vulnerable populations.
 The Foundation operates across England, Wales, and Northern Ireland.

 Funding Priorities